remult/remult/docs/guide/setup-angular.md

    completedUser: string;
    ```

-2. Add a `context` argument to the constructor of the `Task` entity class, and set the `saving` property of the `EntitySettings` implemented in the constructor to the following arrow function.
+2. Add a `remult` argument to the constructor of the `Task` entity class, and set the `saving` property of the `EntitySettings` implemented in the constructor to the following arrow function.

    *src/app/task.ts*
    ```ts{1,7-10,13-15}